cosmoosic/cc-star/README.md

 Made with love by the OK Feather/Cosmoose crew.
 Music is DHXP, pixel graphics by Woolion, programming by E and Dova Lin, and some help from Woolion.
-Special Thank You to all our Playtesters: Mélanie the shadowy but benevolent figure, Daphne our reliable AI member, and everybody else who helped improve the game.
+Special Thank You to all our Playtesters: Mélanie the shadowy but benevolent figure, Daphne our reliable AI member, JJYY, Gaby, Jorchime, and everybody else who helped improve the game.

 ## Jam Submissions Comments